Swiftcourt logo

 • Gambling or any form of betting, lottery, bingo, casino, card games, non-skill sports games and purchase of units of value which can be used to pay for participation in any of the things just mentioned

-• Weapons, explosives, pharmaceuticals, drugs, sexual services and medical procedures
+• Weapon parts, illegal weapons, explosives, pharmaceuticals, drugs, sexual services and medical procedures

 • Sale or rental of other goods and/or services that are in conflict with Swedish, European or international law